Lonoke County is named for an oak tree that stood on the site of the current county seat and is derived from “lone” and “oak”.

 Contractor: Herman and McCain

 Description: The building faces west and is a three story red colored brick and concrete structure.
-The building is located on spacious landscaped grounds in the center of Lonoke.
+The rectangular shaped building is located on spacious landscaped grounds in the center of Lonoke.
+The building has a raised basement with wide stairs ascending to the second story entrance.
 The west front has a recessed section with arched entrance on the first story, arched windows on the second story and six columns rising to the top of the second story.
 There is a small balcony above the entrance.
 The roof line is flat.
-The courtroom is located on the second story.
+In the interior, the County Circuit Court courtroom is located on the south side of the third story.
+The building houses the County Circuit Court of the 23rd Judicial District.

-Note: The first courthouse was built in 1873.
+History: The county was created in 1873 and Lonoke was selected as the county seat.
+The first courthouse was built in 1873.
 The building burned in 1881.
-The previous courthouse was designed by Harding & Bailey and constructed by W S Sterrett & Company in 1885 at a cost of $15.000.
-The cost of construction of the present courthouse was $200,000.
+The second courthouse was designed by Harding & Bailey and constructed by W S Sterrett & Company in 1885 at a cost of $15.000.
+The third and present courthouse was constructed in 1928 to 1929 at a cost of $200,000.

 County Courthouse – Lonoke